BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

     PrivateKeyBase --> SigningPublicKey
     PrivateKeyBase --> X25519PrivateKey
     X25519PrivateKey --> X25519PublicKey
-    PrivateKeyBase --> PublicKeyBase
+    PrivateKeyBase --> PublicKeys
-    PublicKeyBase --> SigningPublicKey
+    PublicKeys --> SigningPublicKey
-    PublicKeyBase --> X25519PublicKey
+    PublicKeys --> X25519PublicKey
 ```

 ### Signers and Verifiers

 A *signer* is any cryptographic object that can be combined with a message to produce a signature.
 Signers include private key bases and signing private keys.

 A *verifier* is any cryptographic object that can be combined with a message and a signature to confirm that the signature was made by a particular verifier.
-Verifiers include private key bases, public key bases, signing private keys, and signing public keys.
+Verifiers include private key bases, `PublicKeys`, signing private keys, and signing public keys.

 ### Seed